 A broken rib, also called a rib fracture, is most often caused by direct impact from sports-related injuries, falls, or motor vehicle accidents.

-The extent of a broken rib ranges from cracked bones to multiple ribs that are in entirely separate pieces, known as Flail chest.
-While cracked ribs are still painful, they don’t bear the same dangers of broken ribs.
+The extent of broken rib injuries can range from a hairline fracture to multiple ribs that are in entirely separate pieces, known as flail chest.

 - Shortness of breath

 Since the rib cage protects the thoracic cavity, the dangers involved with trauma to the rib cage are deadly if not examined properly.
-A broken rib can easily puncture the aorta or another primary blood vessel, collapse a lung, damage your spleen, liver or a kidney.
+A broken rib can easily puncture the aorta or another primary blood vessel, collapse a lung, or damage your spleen, liver, or kidney.

-Your chances of fracturing a rib during impact increase if you have a disease that affects bone density like osteoporosis, or cancer.
+Chances of fracturing a rib during impact increase if the patient has an underlying illness that affects bone density, such as osteoporosis or cancer.
 Being aware of your health and avoiding risks that can lead to injury is essential to protecting your rib cage and thoracic cavity.

 Taking proper care of your injury can increase your chances of a fast recovery since most broken ribs heal on their own in one to two months.

 Here are a few recommendations to help mend your broken rib, as well as warnings on what to avoid.

 The items below are general guidelines for treating broken ribs.
 That said, always seek medical advice and follow instructions from your doctor.